hujhax/austin-improv-wiki/Jeremy Sweetlamb.md

 **Jeremy Sweetlamb** (née **Jeremy Lamb**) is an improv performer, director, and teacher.

 ## History
-Jeremy founded the [[Well Hung Jury]], and founded [[The Out of Bounds Comedy Festival]] in 2002.
+Jeremy founded [[Well Hung Jury]] in 1998, [[The Out of Bounds Comedy Festival]] in 2002, and [[Available Cupholders]] in 2004.
+He has also performed solo improv nationally under the name Bearded Lamb.

 In 2003, Jeremy left Austin for Chicago.
-He returned in 2005.
+He returned in 2006, went to LA in 2007, then to New York in 2009, returning home in 2011 after a brief residency in Sarasota.

 ## Troupes
 * [[Available Cupholders]]